andrea-knpp/website/_pages/about.md

 # social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-I am a Postdoctoral Research Fellow in the Faculty of Economics and Social Sciences (Germany).
-I have received my Ph.D. in Political Science from the University of Bologna (Italy) in 2026.
+I am a Postdoctoral Research Fellow at the Faculty of Economics and Social Sciences at the University of Potsdam (Germany).
+I received my Ph.D. in Political Science from the University of Bologna (Italy) in 2026.

-My research focuses particularly on (1) International Organizations (particularly the United Nations and NATO), (2) the politics of multilateral negotiations and (3) conflict resolution through foreign interventions.
+My research broadly focuses on International Organizations (particularly the United Nations and NATO), the politics on multilateral negotiations and conflict resolution through foreign interventions.
 I work with both quantitative (social network analysis, text analysis and survey experiments) and qualitative (interviews) methods.